NavidKhazai/50-examples/algorithms.rst

 An *algorithm* specifies a series of steps that perform a particular computation or task.
-Algorithms were originally born as part of mathematics -- the word "algorithm" comes from the Arabic writer Muḥammad ibn Mūsā al-Khwārizmī, -- but currently the word is strongly associated with computer science.
+Algorithms were originally born as part of mathematics -- the word "algorithm" comes from the Arabic writer Muḥammad ibn Mūsā al-Khwārizmī(Khwarizmi and formerly Latinized as Algorithmi, was a Persian polymath who produced vastly influential works in mathematics, astronomy, and geography.), -- but currently the word is strongly associated with computer science.
 Throughout this book we'll examine a number of different algorithms to perform a variety of tasks.